CommonEconomist/CommonEconomist.github.io/index.md

 ---
 I am an applied econometrist located in Europe.
 My research lies at the intersection of political economy and development economics.
-In particular, my research focuses on the causes and consequences of violent armed conflict.
+In particular, my research focuses on the determinants and consequences of violent armed conflict.
-Most of my research focuses on Africa.
+Most of this research centers on Africa.
+In addition part of my research addresses universal patterns war severity.

 My current research is on: